-One of my brothers was visiting us these past couple days and we had quite a few good conversations.
+One of my brothers visited us a while back in Valencia and we had quite a few good conversations.
 One of those revolved around work and providing value.
 You see, he works in the real estate industry and it’s a tough market to compete in.
 You need to consistently be offering “something better” for customers to choose you over other agents and companies.
 You can’t simply expect to go home, lay back, put your feet up and have the cash roll in.
 As our conversation continued we touched on everything from social media to online presence to customer service.
 This then brought us to innovation.

 Now, yes you may hear innovation a lot.
 Every company has this written all over there powerpoint presentations and vision.
 I can clearly remember back in my corporate days, it was one of the keywords every executive was throwing around.
 However, I personally believe there is more than just innovation in and of itself.
 I believe in strategic innovation.
 Innovating at every level from micro to macro to enhance all aspects of the product lifecycle.
 This includes us as human beings.

-See, innovation encompasses a lot of areas in both your personal and business worlds.
+See, innovation encompasses a lot of areas in both the personal and business worlds.
 It is absolutely vital.
 Why?
-Quickly rewind.
+Let us quickly rewind.

 Innovation is important.
 Look at Blockbuster and Netflix.
 The world we live in is a world of consistent wants and needs and everyone is always searching for the next new thing.
 The key here is that you need to provide that.
 If your competitor gets there first, watch what may happen to your personal value or from a business perspective to your sales.